vighneshiyer/vighneshiyer.com/content/personal/fun_things/recipes.md

   - Roast cherry tomatoes, 1 onion chopped in quarters, one red bell pepper, one whole clove of garlic with bottoms chopped off + salt + pepper + olive oil
   - Squeeze out garlic, add basil leaves, add heavy cream, blend until smooth
   - Garnish with olive oil

+- Fill 2/3 of a baking sheet with tomatoes sliced in half + 1 onion quartered + a few large slabs of bell pepper and 2 heads of garlic cut in half
+- Cover with olive oil and generous salt
+- Bake at 400F for 35-40 minutes.
+Squeeze out the garlic and scrape the pan until all fond is picked up.
+Add everything to a pot and blend until smooth + fresh basil.
+Finish with heavy cream and season to taste.

 ### Vegetable Soup